danielb42/whiteflag/README.md

 A sane flag-package for people who just need some CLI flags in Golang projects, not command/argument/option-parsing frameworks for space ships.
 If you, too, waved a white flag on those, `whiteflag` is here to assist.

 ## What it does
-- provides a method `FlagPresent` to check for specified flags, and methods `Get(Bool|Int|String)` to access their values (These methods can be utilized directly without further setup of each flag.)
+- provides a method `FlagPresent` to check for specified flags, and methods `Get(Bool|Int|String)` to access their values (these methods can be utilized directly without further setup of each flag)
 - allows you to distinguish between absent and zero-valued flags
 - `-h/--help` prints basic generated Usage/Help text (see examples)
 - Default values for flags can be specified